lairbally/stockonyou/README.md

 # stockonyou
-Stock on You: A Scale-Free Granger Causality Network Analysis of Top 50 S&P Stocks | Exploring Relationships and Sector Dominance in the Stock Market Landscape
+Stock on You: A Network Analysis of the Top 50 S&P Stocks | Exploring Relationships and Sector Dominance in the Stock Market Landscape